My husband and I own an art studio for kids called A Little Artsy. One of my favorite projects to do with babies and kids is handprint paintings.

 4. Pick what color you would like for the handprints (or feet if you are working with a small baby) and spread the paint on their hand with a paintbrush.
 This is a good way to manage the amount of paint going on to the picture.
 Once the hand is painted, carefully place it in various spots on the canvas above the vase.
 You will most likely need to add more paint in between each print.
 Once these handprints are dry, take a permanent marker and write your child’s name near one of the prints.

-6. Don’t forget to put the age of your little one and the date on the painting so that it is a memory that you can cherish for years to come!
+6. Don’t forget to put the age of your little one and the date on the painting.
+That way, it will be a memory that you can cherish for years to come!
 This is also a great gift for holidays and grandparents!